xonq/tutorials/r.md

-# A compilation of R/ggplot2/gg3d commands and usage info
+# Compilation of R commands and usage info
 <br/>

 ## NOTE